TruebitProtocol/truebit-eth/README.md

 * 8: address `selectedSolver`: the address of the Solver that performs the task
 * 9: bytes32 `currentGame`: gameID for current verification game (if any)
 * 10: uint8 `state`: task progress.
 7 = successfully finalized, 8 = terminated with error

+When calling `taskParameters` from web3.js, the created dictionary will automatically contain the above parameter names as attributes.

 ```solidity
 function getSolverUploads(bytes32 tid) external view returns (bytes32[] memory);